JDoYo/saveyourself/<SaveYourself>_SRS.md

 _&lt;Provide a short description of the feature and indicate whether it is of High, Medium, or Low priority.
 You could also include specific priority component ratings, such as benefit, penalty, cost, and risk (each rated on a relative scale from a low of 1 to a high of 9).&gt;_

-The application allows a user to play the game by his or her self.
+The application must allow the User to play alone.

 Priority Level: HIGH